 - You can subscribe to NTAS Alerts via email

 - Get NTAS Alerts via Facebook through the official Department of Homeland Security Facebook page

 - Get NTAS Alerts via Twitter through the official Department of Homeland Security Twitter account

 See Something, Say Something

-The Asheville Police Department encourages everyone to report any suspicious activity to local law enforcement.
-It’s easy to take for granted to routine moments in our every day – going to work or school, the grocery store or gas station.
+The Asheville Police Department encourages everyone to report suspicious activity to local law enforcement.
+It’s easy to take for granted routine moments in our every day – going to work or school, the grocery store or gas station.
 But your every day is different than your neighbor’s – filled with moments that make it uniquely yours.
 So if you see something you know shouldn’t be there – or someone’s behavior that doesn’t seem quite right – say something!
 Because only you know what’s supposed to be in your everyday.